Here you can find out all the Information about our League/Fees/Games

 How much does it cost to play FAN Baseball?

-Our fees are as follows: For “regulars” (players who play weekly and are assigned a roster) $250/season.
-For “rookies” and other “non-regulars” it is $20/game.
+Our fees are as follows: For “regulars” (players who play weekly and are assigned a roster spot) $200/season.
+For “rookies” and other “non-regulars” it is $25/game.
 Fees for “rookies” and “non-regulars” are to be given prior to first pitch.
+We accept Cash, Paypal, and Venmo.

 How do I sign up to play FAN Baseball?